wix-incubator/kafka-connect-s3/README.md

 This is pre-production code.
 Use at your own risk.

-That said, we've put some effort into a reasonably thorough test suite and I will be putting it into production shortly.
-Will update this notice when we have it running smoothly in production.
+That said, we've put some effort into a reasonably thorough test suite and will be putting it into production shortly.
+We will update this notice when we have it running smoothly in production.

-If you use it, you will likely find issues or improvements, please feel free to create pull requests/issues and we will do our best to merge anything that helps overall (especially if it has passing tests ;)).
+If you use it, you will likely find issues or ways it can be improved.
+Please feel free to create pull requests/issues and we will do our best to merge anything that helps overall (especially if it has passing tests ;)).

 ## Block-GZIP Output Format